 Frequently asked Questions

-What are the requirements for Series A funding?
+What metrics do investors look for in Series A funding?